How to Season a Turkey 3 Ways

 There's no one way to season a turkey.
 In fact, the flavor combinations are truly limitless.
 Brine your turkey with cinnamon, brown sugar, and apple cider for a sweet, autumn turkey.
 Or baste your turkey with a lemon herb butter.
 Or turn up the heat with a Cajun dry rub!

 Feeling overwhelmed?
 Whichever spices and herbs you choose to go with this holiday season (or any season), there are a few tried-and-true methods for seasoning your turkey just right.
 Learn how to baste, rub, and brine for a turkey that's tender and flavorful every time.

 Related: How to Cook a Turkey

-For every 4 cups of liquid stir in ¼ cup of kosher salt.
+For every 2 gallons of water stir in 2 cups kosher salt or coarse sea salt.
 You can experiment with different liquids and flavoring ingredients (orange juice, wine, apple cider, brown sugar, and rosemary to name a few).
 The mixture should be heated so that all the flavors combine, and then cooled off before being added to a large pot or bucket containing the turkey.

 Once your turkey is submerged, it's ready to brine in the fridge for the next 8 to 24 hours.
 When you're done brining, rinse the turkey and pat it to dry.
 Roast it as usual, but remember to reduce or omit added salt since the turkey will already have absorbed a good amount.
 Check your turkey frequently, as brined turkeys tend to cook faster.

 For more, read our guide to brining a turkey, or give it a try with one of these popular recipes: